ivanceras/sauron/examples/progressive-rendering/README.md

 ```json
 {"length":7,"modified_name":"FOO BAR"}
 ```
-This `/api` route is used in the client when the user clicks on the `Okay!` submit button.
+This `/api` route is called from the client when the user clicks on the `Okay!` submit button.
 There are actually 2 possible scenarios that can happen here.

 1. If javascript is enabled in the browser.
     - We hooked into the form `on_submit` event and immediately call on `prevent_default()` to prevent the browser on submitting the form and instead, we pass on `Msg::QueryAPI` which in turn execute an http fetch to the server.
 2. If there is no javascript capability in the browser
-    - The form submit action will execute since there is no way to cancel it with `prevent_default`.
+    - The form will submit to the server, since there is no way to cancel it with `prevent_default`.
-    - The form data will be submitted to the server and will be served in the `submit` route, which is expecting a form data.

 ### Submit form
-The server has a route to `submit` which expects data triggered by submit form from the client.
+The server has a sumit route which expects a form data, where we specify to map it into a `HashMap<String,String>`.
 We then extract the value of `name` from the `HashMap`.
 This `name` is then used as argument to `render_page`, which return an html file with the supplied `name` rendered on it.

+### Final thoughts
+We can now finally use rust to efficiently serve progressive webapps.
+Sauron can be use to render the view either via client of via server whichever is convenient or available.
+Here we demonstrated, that the page can still work even if the javascript is disabled in the browser, by rendering the page server-side.